Establishing your communications approach

 Translated health resources about COVID-19 are also available:

-- Visit the Translated resources - coronavirus disease (COVID-19) web page to access these resources.
+- Visit the about COVID-19 web page to access these resources.

-- The have factsheets and guidelines available in a range of languages including Arabic, Vietnamese, Simplified and Traditional Chinese.
+- The has factsheets and guidelines available in a range of languages including Arabic, Vietnamese, Simplified and Traditional Chinese.
 Visit the web page to access these resources.